charleslouis/wp_cli_helpers/README.md

 ==============

 ## Description
-WP-CLI Helpers is a bundle of time saver aliases and function for wp-cli (http://wp-cli.org/).
+WP-CLI Helpers is a bundle of shell time saver aliases and function for wp-cli (http://wp-cli.org/).

 ## Examples